FriendsOfFlarum/sitemap/README.md

 ### Runtime mode

-After enabling the extension the sitemap will be automatically be available and generated on the fly.
+After enabling the extension the sitemap will automatically be available and generated on the fly.
 It contains all Users, Discussions, Tags and Pages guests have access to.

 _Applicable to small forums, most likely on shared hosting environments, with discussions, users, tags and pages summed